DataDog/documentation/content/en/security/agentless_scanning/_index.md

 - Logs and Audit Trails
 - Sensitive business data

 ## Security considerations

-Since the scanner instances grant [permissions][3] to create and copy EBS snapshots, and describe volumes, Datadog advises restricting access to these instances solely to administrative users.
+Because the scanner instances grant [permissions][3] to create and copy EBS snapshots, and describe volumes, Datadog advises restricting access to these instances solely to administrative users.

 To further mitigate this risk, Datadog implements the following security measures:

-- The Datadog scanner operates _within_ your infrastructure, ensuring that all data, including snapshots and SBOMs, remain isolated and secure.
+- The Datadog scanner operates _within_ your infrastructure, ensuring that all data, including snapshots and list of packages, remain isolated and secure.
 - All data transmission between the scanner and Datadog is encrypted using industry standard protocols to ensure data confidentiality and integrity (HTTPS).
 - The Datadog scanner operates under the principle of least privilege.
-This means that it is granted only the minimum permissions necessary to perform its intended functions effectively.
-Datadog carefully reviews and limits the permissions granted to the scanner to ensure that it can conduct scans without unnecessary access to sensitive data or resources.
+This means that it is granted only the minimum permissions necessary to perform its intended functions effectively. -
+- Datadog carefully reviews and limits the permissions granted to the scanner to ensure that it can conduct scans without unnecessary access to sensitive data or resources.
 - Unattended security updates are enabled on Datadog's scanner instances.
 This feature automates the process of installing critical security patches and updates without requiring manual intervention.
 - The Datadog scanner instances are automatically rotated every 24 hours.
-This rotation ensures that the scanner instances are continually updated with the latest Ubuntu Amazon Machine Images (AMI's).
+This rotation ensures that the scanner instances are continually updated with the latest Ubuntu Amazon Machine Images (AMIs).
-- Access to the SBOM scanner instances is tightly controlled through the use of security groups.
+- Access to the scanner instances is tightly controlled through the use of security groups.
 No inbound access to the scanner is allowed, restricting possibility to compromise the instance.
 - No confidential or private information is ever transmitted outside your infrastructure.

 ## Agentless Scanning with existing Agent installation